On the existence of shadow prices for optimal investment with random endowment: Solvability of the problem and existence of shadow prices

 \subsection{Proof of Lemma \ref{condition}}

-In this subsection, we prove Lemma \ref{condition}.
-Generally speaking, we shall follow the line of the proof of \cite[Proposition 4.2]{BCKMK13}.
+In this subsection, we shall prove Lemma \ref{condition} by following \cite[page 814-816]{BCKMK13}.
 Thus, we only give the sketch in order to show how it develops in the num\'eraire-based context and how a positive random endowment works.
 The proof is divided in several stages.

-Firstly, the following dynamic programming principle, similar to \cite[Lemma 4.4]{BCKMK13}, can be verified as a special case of \cite[Theorem 1.17]{Elk81}.